TStupariu/vboard-thesis/Licenta.md

-Collaboration and remote teaching tools have existed for a ling time, but they have always been platform dependent or hard to use.
+Collaboration and remote teaching tools have existed for a long time, but they have always been platform dependent or hard to use. [@TStupariu adresarea ar trebuie sa fie impersonala.
+In loc de "A lot of what **we're**" ai putea rescrie gen: Nowadays, internet plays an intrinsic/central part of a person's daily routine, so it is just a matter...]
 A lot of what we're doing on a day to day basis is on the internet, so it was just a matter of time until collaboration tools would go to a web only approach.
-The problem of drawing graphics on the web has always existed and solutions have been around like Adobe Flash, but they were not always reliable and lately they have been lacking support.
+The problem of drawing graphics on the web has always existed and different solutions have been available for some time now.
+One of the most popular ones, ~~have been around like~~ Adobe Flash, was not always reliable and ~~lately they have been lacking support~~ has received limited support and development in recent years.
 Since the introduction of HTML5, a new element was added called "canvas" and along with it an API you can interact with using JavaScript.
+[@TStupariu ar trebui sa pui referinte la claimurile astea. gen lack of support, poti inclusiv articole in care Apple spune ca nu o sa suporte veci flash pentru ca e security risk si consuma f multe resurse, si chiar poti dezvolta un paragraf extra pe tema asta, si mai ai juma de pagina]

-Another problem has been streaming while keeping costs low.
-Big platforms like Twitch have been doing it using intermidiate servers to handle the stream data and distribution, but for small groups of people this is a really costly solution, since the processing power required by the servers in incredibly high.
+Another problem has been streaming while keeping costs down.
+Big platforms like Twitch have been doing it using intermediate servers to handle the stream data and distribution, but for small groups of people this is a really costly solution, since the processing power required by the servers in incredibly high. [@TStupariu si aici ar merge citare, eventual mai multe exemple]